Pinfall (short story): Reception

-Reviewing the un-filmed screenplay in 2014, John Squires described Pinfall as a "fun tale".
+Reviewing the un-filmed screenplay in 2014, John Squires described "Pinfall" as a "fun tale".
 Stephen J. Spignesi described it as "a fun piece" and "an honest tribute to E.C.
 Comics".

 Adaptations

-Pinfall was intended to be filmed as a segment for the 1987 anthology film Creepshow 2.
+"Pinfall" was intended to be filmed as a segment for the 1987 anthology film Creepshow 2.
 The treatment by Stephen King was adapted into a script by screenplay writer George A. Romero, but the segment was dropped "at the last minute", reportedly due to concerns that the special effects required would push the production over budget.
+Benjamin T. Rubin suggests that the decision to remove "Pinfall" from Creepshow 2 was also based on concerns around the film's runtime (the script of "Pinfall" is 27 pages, suggesting the segment would have added close to 30 minutes to the runtime of Creepshow 2).
+Rubin also suggests that "It was partially a special effects issue.
+Which I find extremely hard to believe that, you know, Savini and Nicotero couldn't pull that off.
+But that’s at least one story that I've heard."
 In a 1991 interview, Romero stated "It was my total favorite.
 It'll probably turn up in another movie somewhere."

-In 2014, British filmmaker Dayle Teegarden launched a Kickstarter campaign to crowdfund the production of a Pinfall fan film.
+In 2014, British filmmaker Dayle Teegarden launched a Kickstarter campaign to crowdfund the production of an unauthorized adaptation of "Pinfall."
 The production ultimately did not proceed.

 In 2016, "Pinfall" was adapted into an EC Comics-style comic book by artist Jason Mayoh which was packaged with a limited-edition Blu-ray release of Creepshow 2 by Arrow Video, with 3,000 units released.
+Artwork from the comic was gifted to Romero by Mayoh; it is now held in the George A. Romero Archival Collection of the University of Pittsburgh University Library System.